Adobe-Marketing-Cloud/reactor-user-docs/extension-reference/core-extension-beta.md

 Trigger the event if the user reaches the bottom of the page

-There are no settings for this event type.
+There are no settings for this option.

 ### Options